 Self-Certification means a written certification made by the ELNO for the benefit of the Registrar certifying that the ELNO has complied with the Operating Requirement to which the certification relates and including a description of what the ELNO has done to enable it to give the Self-Certification.

+Separation Plan means a Document setting out a detailed description of how the ELNO complies with, or intends to comply with, Operating Requirement 5.6.

 Settlement Transaction means a Conveyancing Transaction that involves a financial settlement.

-Signer means a User authorised by the Subscriber to Digitally Sign Registry Instruments and other electronic Documents on behalf of the Subscriber.
+Signer means a User authorised by the Subscriber to Digitally Sign electronic Registry Instruments and other electronic Documents on behalf of the Subscriber.

-Specified Document means a Document set out in Schedule 3 under the column heading “Document to be Produced
+Specified Document means a Document set out in Schedule 3 under the column heading “Document to be produced”, as amended from time to time.

 Standard means: